 This data, coupled with the dramatic decreases in intent to stay, signifies that the strong positive regard for the employer that existed during the pandemic response is evaporating.
 Yet, despite these challenges, focusing on the past won’t likely be helpful.

 “Organizations should resist the urge to overanalyze declines in employee engagement and instead focus on improvement going forward,” said Claffey.
-There are plenty of challenges and opportunities ahead that will impact future engagement, including how to run a hybrid workforce, keep employees safe, and balance new work/life flexibility issues.”
+Many challenges and opportunities will impact future engagement, including how to run a hybrid workforce, keep employees safe, and balance new work/life flexibility issues.”

 - Prioritize your employee retention best practices and make sure you’ve got support from senior leadership.

 - Determine why employees choose to stay.
 Use a reliable, third-party employee engagement survey to give employees a voice.
 And then listen to them.
 Really listen.